OCR Economics Globalisation Revision Notes

 Master OCR Economics Globalisation using simple revision notes, key facts and practice questions — all generated by AI for your exam.

-Globalisation refers to the increasing interconnectedness of economies, societies, and cultures across the world.
-It involves the flow of goods, services, capital, and information across international borders, leading to a more integrated global economy.
+Globalisation refers to the increasing interconnectedness of economies, cultures, and populations across the world.
+It involves the exchange of goods, services, information, and ideas on a global scale, facilitated by advancements in technology and trade policies.

 Key Concepts

-- 4Cultural exchange and the spread of ideas.
+- 3Cultural exchange and the spread of ideas

-- 5Potential impacts on local economies and environments.
+- 5Impact on local economies and job markets

 Simple Explanation